-- (c) Financial assets and liabilities (continued) - (iv) Fair value measurement principles
+(iv) Fair value measurement principles

 The Fund's investments are valued on the Friday of each week and at month-end (the "valuation date").
-In accordance with IFRS 13, for those financial assets and liabilities, at fair value through profit and loss, which have a quoted price in an active market, the Fund uses the last traded price in cases where the last traded price falls within the bid-ask spread.
-Where the last traded price falls outside the bid-ask spread, the bid price is used for long and the ask price for securities held short.
+In accordance with IRFS 13, the Fund has changed its valuation input for financial assets and liabilities measured at fair value effective January 1, 2012, based on a quoted price in an active market, to last traded prices in cases where the last traded price falls within the bid-ask spread.
+Where the last traded price falls outside the bid-ask spread, the bid price is used for long securities and the ask price for securities held short.
 There were no financial instruments for which quotations were not readily available in active markets on a recognised public stock exchange during any of the periods presented.